How about:

 Instructions

-- Add ingredients in a medium-sized pot and place over medium heat.
+- Add ingredients to a medium-sized pot and place over medium heat.
 Bring to a simmer and allow to simmer over medium heat for 10-15 minutes.
 Remove from heat and allow to cool.

 - Serve and enjoy.